State funerals in the United States: Benjamin Franklin

+George Washington

 When Washington died at his Mount Vernon plantation on December 14, 1799, Congress, then meeting in Philadelphia, selected Henry Lee III to give a eulogy.
 Mock funerals were held all over the United States.
 An elaborate mock funeral was held in Philadelphia on December 26.
 At dawn, sixteen cannons were fired and volleys were shot on a half-hour basis.
 An empty casket was carried in a procession which consisted of two marines wearing black scarves escorting a riderless horse festooned with black and white feathers, and a bald eagle depicted on the horse's breast.
 A religious service was held at the German Lutheran Church officiated by the Reverend William White, an Episcopal Church in the United States bishop.
 Washington's death was mourned not just in his own country; the news of his death had a profound effect in Europe.
 In France, Napoleon Bonaparte as First Consul, asked Louis-Marcelin de Fontanes to give a eulogy and ordered a ten-day requiem.
-In Britain, the Royal Navy was ordered to lower flags at half-mast on its entire fleet.
+All Royal Navy ships were ordered to lower their ensigns at half-mast.

 Washington's actual funeral was a simple ceremony, organized by the local Masonic lodge and held on December 18.
 In his will, Washington stated, "[I]t is my express desire that my Corpse may be Interred in a private manner, without parade, or funeral Oration."
 The funeral procession consisted of the president's casket mounted on and using a caisson, foot soldiers, clergy, and a caparisoned, riderless horse.
 Upon arrival at a red brick tomb on a hillside in the environs of Mount Vernon, the casket was placed on a wood bier for grieving mourners to gather around for a final viewing and clergy to conduct funeral rites.
 Reverend Thomas Davis, rector of Christ Church, Alexandria, read the Episcopal Order of Burial.
 Next, the Reverend James Muir, minister of the Alexandria Presbyterian Church, and Dr. Elisha Dick, conducted the traditional Masonic funeral rites.